-- ✓ Complete the lower division general education breadth requirements to prepare for transfer to California State University (CSU). - ✓ Demonstrate effective expository and persuasive writing skills. - ✓ Demonstrate effective mathematical computation and quantitative reasoning skills. - ✓ Demonstrate global awareness with an understanding of cultural pluralism. - ✓ Evaluate the methods of inquiry and evidence used in the behavioral and social sciences. - ✓ Evaluate ideas about the natural universe using testable methodology. - ✓ Demonstrate familiarity with U.S. History, the Constitution, and American Ideals.
+- ✓ Complete the lower division general education breadth requirements to prepare for transfer to California State University (CSU). - ✓ Demonstrate effective expository and persuasive writing skills. - ✓ Demonstrate effective mathematical computation and quantitative reasoning skills. - ✓ Demonstrate familiarity with U.S. History, the Constitution, and American Ideals. - ✓ Demonstrate global awareness with an understanding of cultural pluralism. - ✓ Evaluate ideas about the natural universe using testable methodology. - ✓ Evaluate the methods of inquiry and evidence used in the behavioral and social sciences.